-There is a consensus among almost all atmospheric scientists that the main cause of the warming is greenhouse gas emissions which in turn is caused by humans burning fossil fuels.
+There is a near consensus among atmospheric scientists that the main cause of the warming is greenhouse gas emissions which in turn is caused by humans burning fossil fuels.
 It increases ocean levels in two ways:

-- It melts glaciers covering Greenland, Antarctic, and other land areas, which pours water into the oceans.
+It melts glaciers covering Greenland, Antarctic, and other land areas.
+This pours water into the oceans.

 Many people believe that if we could drastically reduce the emission of greenhouse gases in the future that temperatures and sea levels would quickly return to normal.
 Unfortunately, this is not true because the existing carbon dioxide in the atmosphere will take centuries to dissipate.

 Jason Thistlethwaite, the director of University of Waterloo’s Climate Change Adaptation Project, commented: